ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

     -   #### Frequent User Goals

+        - As  a Frequent User I want to sign up to the mailing list so that I’m informed of any new plants on sale and/or advice given as well as any major website changes

         - As a Frequent User I want to check to see if there are any newly added plants stocked

         - As a Frequent User I want to check to see if there is any advice on any new plants

-        - As  a Frequent User I want to sign up to the mailing list so that I’m informed of any new plants on sale and/or advice given as well as any major website changes,

-        - As  a Frequent User I want to sign up to the mailing list so that I’m alerted to any discounts/offers available in store.

         - As  a Frequent User I want to check back on plant maintenance after I’ve purchased in the store